willpatton/Motion_Encoders/README.md

 	rotational speed.

 	SIGNAL SAMPLING
-	The 2 encoder signals can be polled or assigned to interrupts.
-For interrupts, it may be more precise to interupt on every rising/falling edge (half-step).
+	The 2 encoder signals are assigned to interrupts
+	(or may be polled).
+For interrupts, it may be necessary to interupt on every half-cycle (half-step) or full-cycle (full-steps) of the sampled signals.
+In my finding, full-steps provided the best combination of precision and quickness.

      CH-A leads CH-B = Clockwise CW
      A  ____|----|____|----|____|